myniva/gradle-s3-build-cache/README.md

 }
 ```

+### Expiring cache entries

+This plugin does not deal with expiring cache entries directly but relies on S3 object lifecycle management to do so.
+Cache entry expiration rules can be set on S3 buckets using [AWS API](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTlifecycle.html) or via [AWS Management Console](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html).

 ## Contributing

 Contributions are always welcome!
 If you'd like to contribute (and we hope you do) please open a pull request.